Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 If the additional kernels are not selected, then the matrix multiply kernels assume incoming data is in the correct format, as specified above.

 The tiling imposes a restriction that the matrix dimensions need to be multiples of the tile dimensions.
-If you require dimensions that do not satisfy these requirements, pad the matrices up to the closet multiple of the tile dimensions in table :ref:`table-tile-pattern-AIE` or :ref:`table-tile-pattern-AIE-ML` with zeroes for AIE and AIE-ML devices respectively.
+If you require dimensions that do not satisfy these requirements, pad the matrices up to the closet multiple of the tile dimensions in table :ref:`table-tile-pattern-AIE`, :ref:`table-tile-pattern-AIE-ML`  or :ref:`table-tile-pattern-AIE-MLv2` with zeroes for AIE, AIE-ML or AIE-MLv2 devices respectively.

 Maximum matrix dimensions per kernel
 ------------------------------------

-The maximum memory accessible by an AI Engine kernel is 32 kB x 4 for AIE.
+The maximum memory accessible by an AI Engine kernel is 32 kB x 4 for AIE devices and 64 kB x 4 for AIE-ML and AIE-MLv2 devices.
 The maximum matrix dimensions per kernel is limited by the memory requirements and how much memory is available.
 A matrix_mult design needs to allocate memory for the following:

 * Window Size A: Input matrix A of size ``(TP_DIM_A / TP_SSR) x (TP_DIM_AB / TP_CASC_LEN) x sizeof(TT_DATA_A)``.